'Like comfort food': Trailer Park Boys cast reflects on 20 years of life in Sunnyvale | CBC News

 Wells: [The videos] were all over the place.
 There was one sketch we did about a guy that was selling cats door to door.

-Prior to Trailer Park Boys, Sarah Dunsworth-Nickerson worked in the film and television industry doing assistant directing work, and casting through her father's business, Filmworks Production Services.
-She met Clattenburg through an audition, who later showed her the videos.
+Prior to Trailer Park Boys, Sarah Dunsworth-Nickerson worked in the film and television industry doing assistant directing work and casting through her father's business, Filmworks Production Services.
+She met Clattenburg through an audition, and he later showed her the videos.

 Dunsworth-Nickerson (Sarah): It was Robb Wells and J.P.
 Tremblay just being silly, just making up characters and just sending them to their friend just for their own entertainment.
 And Mike said to me, "I'm going to teach them how to act and I'm going to make a show."